RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Fast Jump Discontinuity Discovery for Parameter

 As evident from the description of RECOME, parameter $\alpha$ is crucial to the clustering result for a fixed $K$.
-Take the example in Fig.~\ref{figAlphIncr}.
+Take the example in Figure~\ref{fig:alphIncr}.
 Starting from the same set of core objects and atom clusters, different values of $\alpha$ may result in different numbers of clusters.
 In particular, as $\alpha$ increases, cluster granularity (i.e., the volume of clusters) decreases and cluster purity increases.
 Thus, a pertinent question is how to select a proper $\alpha$.

-Parameter selection to control the granularity and the purity of clusters is a fundamental problem in clustering algorithms.
-Objective metrics of clustering quality such as F-measure and normalized mutual information (NMI) are only applicable when the ground truth is available.
-In many application scenarios such as community detection in social networks~\cite{newman2006modularity}, computer vision~\cite{zhang2016spectral}, ground truth information is not readily available.
-However, it is often desirable to provide tuning knobs to end users so that the users can assess the clustering outcomes from different parameter settings based on domain knowledge.
+For ease of presentation, we suppose parameter $K$ is fixed in this section.